Everything About Entertainment Madrid

 Mexican Restaurant in Madrid

-There's a huge choice of food in the restaurants in Madrid.
-Mexican is very popular too.
+There's a wide choice of food in the restaurants in Madrid.
+Mexican is popular too.

 I recommend that you head for the street of Cava Baja. metroMetro: La Latina (Red Line, L2) or (Green Line, L5) and 2 or 3 minutes walk.
 This is a delightful street that is crammed with tapas bars.
 It gets busy on Friday and Saturday nights, and Sundays all day.